 Repetitive motion disorders are commonly reported and they often take longer to heal than other injuries.
 Incorrect posture, overexertion, and friction caused by twisting the wrist or arm can contribute to a repetitive motion disorder.
-The areas of the body most often affected are the soft tissues of the fingers, thumbs, hands, wrists, elbows and arms.
-Repetitive motion can also adversely affect the neck, back, hips, legs, knees, feet and ankles.
+The areas of the body most often affected are the soft tissues of the fingers, thumbs, hands, wrists, elbows, and arms.
+Repetitive motion can also adversely affect the neck, back, hips, legs, knees, feet, and ankles.

 The injuries arising from repetitive motion are known as repetitive stress injuries and include conditions such as:

 Healing a repetitive stress injury generally requires a break from the repetitive motion that caused it so the affected area can be rested.
 A program of physical therapy including stretching and relaxing the muscles may be recommended.
-Other treatments such as splints, ice or heat applications, and cortisteroids or non-steroidal anti-inflammatory drugs (NSAIDS) may also be used.
+Other treatments such as splints, ice or heat applications, and corticosteroids or non-steroidal anti-inflammatory drugs (NSAIDS) may also be used.

 A severe repetitive stress injury could require surgery to prevent permanent damage.

 If you have a repetitive motion disorder, you should report it to your employer and seek medical treatment.
-Delaying treatment could worsen your condition and make it harder to claim Workers’ Compensation benefits.
-If your repetitive stress injury is work-related your medical care is covered by Workers’ Compensation as are wages lost if you are unable to continue working.
+Delaying treatment could worsen your condition and make it harder to claim workers’ compensation benefits.
+If your repetitive stress injury is work-related your medical care is covered by workers’ compensation as are wages lost if you are unable to continue working.

 If your injury makes it impossible for you to return to the work you were doing, you may be eligible for retraining to learn a new job.
-To file a successful Workers’ Compensation claim you will need to prove that your repetitive stress injury is directly related to your job.
-Seek a qualified Philadelphia Workers’ Compensation lawyer who can help you determine your legal options.
+To file a successful workers’ compensation claim you will need to prove that your repetitive stress injury is directly related to your job.
+Seek a qualified Philadelphia workers’ compensation lawyer who can help you determine your legal options.

-To schedule a free initial consultation, complete our online form or call 267-589-0090.
+To schedule a free initial consultation, complete our online form, or call 215-512-1500.
 Our offices are located in Philadelphia and we serve clients from the Greater Philadelphia region, including New Jersey and Pennsylvania.